Rat Control

 Inspection

-We inspect the property for active signs of rats, nesting areas, travel routes, and likely access points.
-This helps us understand where activity is happening and why.
+We inspect the property for active signs of rats and other rodents, nesting areas, travel routes, and likely access points.
+This helps us understand where activity is happening and why by identifying rodent attractants, including any food source and nearby water sources.

 Based on what we find, we place professional rat control products in the right locations.
-This may include tamper-resistant bait stations, trapping, and recommendations for high-activity areas.
+This may include tamper-resistant bait stations, rat traps, snap traps, and recommendations for high-activity areas.
+We place traps where there is confirmed activity.

 Monitoring and Follow-Up

 Rat control is rarely a one-visit issue.
-Follow-up is important to measure activity, adjust treatment as needed, and make sure the problem is moving in the right direction.
+Follow-up is important to measure activity, adjust treatment as needed, and catch future issues before they turn into future infestations.
+Monitoring also helps rid the property of remaining activity and supports long-term control.

 Entry Point Recommendations

-One of the most important parts of rat control is preventing re-entry.
-We can identify common openings and vulnerable areas that should be addressed to reduce future problems.
+One of the most important parts of rat control is to seal entry points and use exclusion methods that help prevent rodents from getting back inside.
+We can identify common openings and vulnerable areas that should be addressed, since this work helps prevent future infestations.

 Where Rats Commonly Get In

-Rats can fit through surprisingly small openings.
+Rats can fit through surprisingly small openings around the house.
 In many cases, they use gaps that homeowners never notice.
+Using steel wool and other durable materials to seal gaps can help block those access points.

 Common rat entry points include: